haskus/haskus-manual/source/system/programming.rst

 System programming guide
 ==============================================================================

-In volume 2, we describe the high-level interfaces provided by the ``haskus-system`` to control and use the computer.
+In this guide we describe the high-level interfaces provided by the ``haskus-system`` to control and use the computer through the Linux kernel.

 .. toctree::
    :maxdepth: 1